 - In 1973, 96% of American kids were more familiar with Ronald McDonald’s name than the name of the president.

-- The early Hot Wheels toys were so popular, McDonald’s purchased just over 33% of Mattel’s worldwide production.
+- Hot Wheels Happy Meal toys were so popular in the 80’s, McDonald’s purchased just over 33% of Mattel’s worldwide production.

 - 100 million TY Teenie Baby Babies toys were sold when they first came out in 1997.